thomasl/gen_app/README.md

 Standard Erlang/OTP implements the application/supervisor
 framework using erlang modules, which in practice often are boilerplate code.
+You write a foo.app file, which starts a foo_app.erl module, which in turn invokes a foo_sup.erl supervisor module which starts up and maintains a supervisor tree.

-Gen\_app is intended to get rid of this boilerplate in what are the most common use cases: an application starts a supervisor tree according to some known scheme.
+Gen\_app is intended to get rid of this boilerplate in what are the most common use cases: an application starts a supervisor tree according to some fixed scheme.
 We replace this by passing a data structure to the gen\_app or gen\_sup module, which specifies what is to be started and how.

-In addition, gen\_sup provides the capability to start a recursive tree of supervisors (which conventionally is implemented with one module each), and handles a special case of owning ets tables.
-The gen\_app application can be used either in the usual .app files or can start a dynamically created application.
+Capabilities:

+- Can start application statically from .app file or dynamically from function call.
+- Can start supervisor tree with gen\_sup inside ordinary application module.
+- Sensible defaults provided.
+- Simple to start application which starts supervisor with fixed set of children.
+(Most common use case.)
+- Simple to start application which starts supervisor with dynamically added children.
+- Simple to start recursive tree of supervisors.
+- Simple syntax for starting servers as children.
+- Simple syntax for starting and maintaining ets tables under supervision, eliminating extra boilerplate processes.
+- Powerful specifications with full OTP capabilities available when needed.
+- Environment key syntax provided to further simplify and power up specifications.
-Gen\_app is provided as a code application.
-All applications using gen\_app should thus depend on this application.
+- Provided as code application.
+(Applications using gen\_app should depend on gen\_app.)

 Usage
 =====